 The AP is not in a multiple BSSID set.

 The AP is in a multiple BSSID set and the total number of bits in the TIM element that is needed to indicate the presence of buffered group addressed frames for all other APs affiliated with the AP MLDs with which all nontransmitted BSSIDs are affiliated respectively is not greater than 48 bits.

+The AP is not a UHR AP.

 Otherwise, the Group Addressed BU Indication Limit subfield is set to 1.